ajgilbert/EFT2Obs/README.md

 cd EFT2Obs
 source env.sh
 ```

+The `env.sh` script should be sourced at the start of each new session.

 **At the moment LHAPDF is not installed automatically.
 Please edit `env.sh` first to change the path for `lhapdf-config` if you do not have /cvmfs mounted.**

 Then run the following scripts to download and install Madgraph_aMC@NLO, Pythia and Rivet.
 Note this may take some time to complete.